osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Soldiers standing around the Nuclear Plants
         - Converted Igloos to targets
         - Increased max altitude of boids on city maps slightly
+        - Random satellite crashes on moon maps that drop cargo

     Other:
         - Various other small changes and fixes